-State of Competitive & Market Intelligence in 2023
+State of Competitive & Market Intelligence – A 2023 Report

 We compiled this report by surveying our TBR client service teams in February 2023 to better understand what is going on within the CI/MI organizations they serve.
 We captured data inputs on approximately 50 large global technology firms, collectively representing billions of dollars in annual revenue and millions of total employees.